TV-Rename/Website/_manual/user.md

 [Return to Top]()

 ## Scan
-TV Rename can scan your Media Library looking for missing or outdated files and will try to repair any issues it finds automatically.
+TV Rename can scan your media library looking for missing or outdated files and will try to repair any issues it finds automatically.

 There are three types of scan available : -